catfacedck/Freebsd-Acer-Nitro-Laptops-AN515-5158-XXX-/README.md

 webcamd -h
 ```

-Run webcamd with the aruments shown in the output above.
+Run webcamd with the camera aruments shown in the output above.
 At the command prompt type:
 ```
 /usr/ports/multimedia/webcamd]# webcamd -d ugen1.3 -N Quanta-ACER-HD-User-Facing -S 01-00-00 -M 0
 ```